antoniomari/ADA-CAPI-DataStory/index.md

 All of these measures could help improve player satisfaction and retention, which ultimately are the end-goal of any (profit-seeking or in the case of Wikispeedia, data-seeking) organization.
 Companies (Game Developers or not) spend billions each year trying to glue users to the phone or computer screen, all in order to sell them more in-game upgrades or show them more ads.

-Thus, our quest to understand why humans tend to give up in a relatively simple game could help game designers improve their games, and give insights into the ways that we tend to think.
+What started out as a quest to understand why humans tend to throw their phones, turned out to be quite useful for game designers.
 Through a range of visual analyses, we learned that:
-- There are gaps in our collective knowledge, such as in the area of language and literature.
-- The biggest denominator in terms of whether a game will be finished or not is the difficulty presented by the game structure itself.
-- Players tend to give up when they are far from the target, and showcase indicative behaviours before doing so
+- Some article categories are much worse connected than others - leading to “dark areas” in the Wikispeedia network that are hard to reach.
+For instance, Geography articles are very easy to reach, while categories like “Language and Literature” are much harder.
+- Similar, albeit smaller effects exist for the starting category, where for some it’s easier to successfully navigate away to the target than for others.
+- While differences in the way articles are written exists between categories, this has basically no effect on whether a player finishes a game.
+- The game difficulty (as measured by the length of the optimal path and the links going into the target article) has by far the biggest effect on players giving up.
+- Additionally, players behaved and navigated differently in games they finished vs. in games they did not finish.
+- Moreover, players only got semantically close to the target in the few final clicks of their game before reaching the target itself.

-Finally, through predictive models, we provide insights and tools to improve the game design of Wikispeedia - hopefully slightly lowering the number of rage quitting players (and broken phones) in the future.
+Finally, we showed that these findings can be used by game designers to improve player retention and satisfaction, for instance through predictive ML models - hopefully slightly lowering the number of rage quitting players (and broken phones) in the future.